arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ![Activation succeed](assets/connectedAndActivated.png)

 Once the board has been activated, it is recommended to get the **Hardware-ID** of your device.

+### 7. Getting the Hardware-ID of Your Device

 To do it follow the next steps:
 - Be sure that your device is disconnected from the Arduino PLC IDE.
 - Open the **Arduino IDE** software
 - Go to **Tools** > **Board** > **Arduino Mbed OS Portenta Boards** > **Arduino Portenta H7 (M7 Core)**
 - Go to **Tools** > **Port** to select the proper port (the default one shown before in the PLC IDE inside the **Arduino PMC Configuration** > **Other** section)
 - Go to **Tools** > **Serial Monitor** and reset the board.
 Look at the end of the boot report to find the "Hardware-ID" and store it in a safe place.

-### 7. Download a Program
+### 8. Download a Program

 Let's download and run the first program on your device.
 We are going to use the default program that is included in a project: a counter.
 To upload that program to your PLC, it is needed to compile the program and send it to the target device.

 ![Send the program to the device (download)](assets/downloadCode.png)

-### 8. Communication Test
+### 9. Communication Test

 Open the **Watch** window by clicking on "View > Tool Windows > Watch", it will attach a new window on the right side called **Watch**.
 This window shows the real-time variables value.